 Less, Run Faster, you can complete the workouts listed in the book or feel free to try

-fast leg turn-over as the temperatures increase.
-The recovery interval (RI), which is
+these workouts.
+The recovery interval (RI), which is indicated

-indicated in parentheses, may be a specified timed interval or a distance that
+in parentheses, may be a specified timed interval or a distance that you

 your repeat workout on the track, a cool down is important.
 Jog slowly for 10-15 minutes.